milan-92/astro-paper/src/content/blog/no_framework.md

 </div>

-I've decided against Laravel for this project.
+I've decided against Laravel for this project. <a href="/posts/to-laravel-or-not-to-laravel">Even though I was considering it just a few days ago</a>.
 It just seems unnecessary.
 Really all I want from it is auth out of the box.
 But I can get that elsewhere.
 All these vague promises of clean code.
 I watched a few hours of Laracasts and I didn't see anything clean.
 I have no idea why routing is done the way it's done in all these frameworks.

 So I'm gonna stick to my caveman tech stack - it loads super quick, and it makes junior Javascript developers cry because it breaks their narrative - good enough for me.